snowman-repos/book/website_owners/README.md

 Just as the production team needs to explain their decisions, you need to explain why you like or dislike the work they've produced.
 If you disagree with any of the decisions they've made, ask them for more explanation or for data that justifies their decisions.
 If they cannot justify their decision then you need to hold them to account.
 Keep your business goals in mind and make sure they are being met.

 You also need to be able to offer feedback on real tactile prototypes.
 In the early stage of the project it's ok if the design isn't polished, what's important is functionality and usability.
 Demand of your production team show you interactive prototypes so that the difficult problems can be tested early on.
-If they're showing you high-fidelity images, essentially just pictures of a website or app, then it doesn't acurately reflect the end product and so you have no way of offering genuine feedback.
+If they're showing you high-fidelity images, essentially just pictures of a website or app, then it doesn't accurately reflect the end product and so you have no way of offering genuine feedback.

 Finally, don't be afraid of offering feedback, even if you're just making really small, seemingly minor points.
 Often by being outside of the production process you have the advantage of having a fresh set of eyes, which can be extremely valuable.
 Similarly, don't give into frustration if your production team decides to ignore your feedback.
 Again, you can ask them to explain - it could be that what you are asking for is not feasible from a technical perspective or may adversely affect the user experience.
 Remember, they're the experts and they need to have both user goals and your business goals in mind.